-A key element of this report is our commentary on the Foundation Trust's arrangements to secure economy, efficiency and effectiveness in the use of resources ("Value for Money", "VfM").
-Our work considering these arrangements is based on our assessment of the adequacy of the arrangements the Foundation Trust has put in place, based on our risk assessment.
-The commentary does not consider the adequacy of every arrangement the Foundation Trust has in place, nor does it provide positive assurance that the Foundation Trust is delivering or represents value for money.
+A key element of this report is our commentary on the Trust's arrangements to secure economy, efficiency and effectiveness in the use of resources ("Value for Money", "VfM").
+Our work considering these arrangements is based on our assessment of the adequacy of the arrangements the Trust has put in place, based on our risk assessment.
+The commentary does not consider the adequacy of every arrangement the Trust has in place, nor does it provide positive assurance that the Trust is delivering or represents value for money.
+Where we have found weaknesses in the Trust's VFM arrangements or insights, we have provided recommendations or next steps.